How We Came To Be Known as "Small Animal Hospital"

 One of the Equine Veterinarians with an eye on the future decided to start treating companion pets in a room of the carriage house.
 To distinguish this clinic from the horse clinic, they decided to call the pet portion of the business "Small Animal Hospital".

-Small Animal Hospital was moved to 2163 N. Farwell Ave. (previously a laundry facility) and remained there until the current owners, Dr. Diane Bennetts and Dr. Pam Geiken built our current facility in 2004.
+Small Animal Hospital was moved to 2163 N. Farwell Ave. (previously a laundry facility) and remained there until we built our current facility in 2003.

 We have outgrown our room in the carriage house and the 100 year old building that endeared itself to all of us for several decades.
-We will continue to provide the same excellence in veterinary care here at our new facility.
+We have dedicated ourselves to continue to provide the same excellence in veterinary care, in the same neighborhood for the next generation.